nikomayra/sl-img-prcr/README.md

 ## Description:

-Serverless image processor using a Azure Function App and Azure's blob storage.
+Serverless image processor using a Azure Function App and Azure Blob Storage.
 Users can upload images tagged with start/middle/end from the frontend.
-Function App takes 3 uploaded images (randomly 1 each of start/middle/end tagged images), generates a Gif, and assigns a random title.
+The Function App takes 3 uploaded images, (if available) selects 1 each of start/middle/end tagged images randomly, generates a Gif, and assigns a random title.
 On load of the static frontend the last 20 gifs are loaded from the server.

 Just a tech demo showing some serverless image processing architecture turned into a fun little art project.